Ankit Babu Adhikari

-Ankit Babu Adhikari (अंकित बाबु अधिकारी) is an author, musician, singer and lyricist from Kathmandu.
+Ankit Babu Adhikari (अंकित बाबु अधिकारी) is a Nepalese author, musician, singer and lyricist from Kathmandu.
 He is the co-author of Sherpa: Stories of Life and Death from the Forgotten Guardians of Everest, a narrative non-fiction and oral history of Sherpas.
-He was awarded 2025 Tenzing-Hillary Award by Government of Nepal in recognition of the book Sherpa.

 Music

 Ankit started his musical career by composing and performing songs for a post-modern play Coma; A Political Sex staged at Shilpee Theatre, Kathmandu in 2014.
 His another major milestone includes his solo concert organised in tribute to Narayan Gopal.
 In 2014-15 he made it to Nepali Tara after which he gained wider audience throughout Nepal and abroad.
 His first original release is Ram Naam, a song that questions the physical existence of God; that was critically acclaimed in Nepal.
 He continued his experiment in a 2016 release Nau Futey Bhoot (9 ft. ghost), a song about Indian Blockade in Nepal, for which the Japan-based magazine The Diplomat named him Nepal's Singing Storyteller.
+His major hits include Ram Naam (2015), Nau Futey Bhoot (2016), K Maya Lagchha Ra', a 2020 musicial by Ankit, sung by Nishan Bhattarai and Eleena Chauhan, Yakthungma Kanchhi (duet with Sunita Thegim released in 2020), Binayo Bhakaile (2021), Dilruwa (2025), among others.